hashicorp/terraform-provider-aws/website/docs/d/kendra_query_suggestions_block_list.html.markdown

 * `id` - The unique identifiers of the block list and index separated by a slash (`/`).
 * `item_count` - The current number of valid, non-empty words or phrases in the block list text file.
 * `name` - The name of the block list.
-* `role_arn` - The Amazon Resource Name (ARN) of a role with permission to access the S3 bucket that contains the block list.
+* `role_arn` - The ARN of a role with permission to access the S3 bucket that contains the block list.
 For more information, see [IAM Roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html).
 * `source_s3_path` - The S3 location of the block list input data.
 Detailed below.
 * `status` - The current status of the block list.
 When the value is `ACTIVE`, the block list is ready for use.
 * `updated_at` - The date and time that the block list was last updated.